reinarin/coopcareers/captainship/README.md

 ## **Overview**

-As a Lead Captain, I optimized the Capstone Project curriculum using R and Tableau by creating an additional dataset, a mock final deliverable, and instructor training resources that ensured consistent implementation across 22 cohorts.
+As a Lead Captain, I optimized the Capstone Project curriculum using R and Tableau by creating an additional dataset, a mock final deliverable, and instructor training resources that ensured consistent implementation across 26 cohorts.
 I led four solo Tableau refresher sessions for over 140 students, reviewing visualization and dashboard design concepts, which resulted in a 90% improvement in proficiency based on feedback and project completion rates.
-I also facilitated two SQL training sessions using Jupyter Notebook with DuckDB, providing an interactive walkthrough that helped more than 135 students strengthen their query-writing skills through a “solve the mystery” assignment.
+I also facilitated three SQL training sessions using Jupyter Notebook with DuckDB, providing an interactive walkthrough that helped more than 150 students strengthen their query-writing skills through a “solve the mystery” assignment.
 In addition, I conducted a solo Excel workshop for 20 students on XLOOKUP as a modern alternative to VLOOKUP, enhancing lookup accuracy and overall data efficiency.

 ## **Repository Purpose**